 Want to know which one you should pick?
 Check out our curated list of the best event plugins!

-The Best WordPress Events Plugin Options in 2020
+The Best WordPress Events Plugin Options

 1. Events Manager